ArduPilot/ardupilot_wiki/dev/source/docs/building-ardupilot-apm-with-visual-studio-visual-micro.rst

 only one location where the parameters are stored - in C:\\Users\\....\\AppData\\Roaming\\Arduino\\preferences.txt.
-Any time you start any installation of Arduino - a standard version, the Ardupilot Arduino version or even changing settings in Visual Micro - that file may get changed.
+Any time you start any installation of Arduino - a standard version, the ArduPilot Arduino version or even changing settings in Visual Micro - that file may get changed.
 So, it is very important to check all the settings in the IDE you are using each time you change the IDE - to avoid having the preferences set to that of the last IDE you used.

 **Referencing a standard Arduino in Visual Micro:**
-Normally, Visual Micro is setup to reference a standard installation of Arduino instead of the special Ardupilot Ardunio for the HAL versions of APM.
+Normally, Visual Micro is setup to reference a standard installation of Arduino instead of the special ArduPilot Ardunio for the HAL versions of APM.
 You can configure Visual Studio or Atmel Studio to reference a standard installation and it may build and upload the APM code but that upload will not work.
 The build size is different and it does not connect to Mission Planner.
-It is strongly suggested you only reference the special Ardupilot Arduino installation when working with APM code.
+It is strongly suggested you only reference the special ArduPilot Arduino installation when working with APM code.

 **Using Arduino statements and libraries:**
 This is better stated as